Don't turn a blind eye. Here's how to get out of debt once and for all.

 If you are considering tackling your debt head-on without taking out another type of credit, there are ways to help you take back control of your finances:

 - The "snowball" or "domino" method.
 This involves you writing down your total outstanding debt on each of your credit accounts, except for your mortgage and HECS-HELP debt.
 You don't need to consider interest rates at this point.
-Whichever account has the smallest balance is the account you make additional payments into and you pay off first – then the next smallest balance, then the next smallest, and so on until your debts are paid off.
+Whichever account has the smallest balance is the account you make additional payments into and you pay off first – then the next smallest balance, then the next smallest, and so on until you are out of debt.
 This method helps get more accounts closed quickly, saving you interest and fees and gets you motivated by paying off debt.
 If two accounts have similar rates, pay off the higher interest rate account first.
 Remember to keep paying the minimum balance on all accounts and to consider early repayment fees for your personal loans.

 - Pay off your highest balances first.
 Another strategy is to pay your highest interest balances first.
 Paying off these accounts will save you money on interest repayments and have the same benefit as the "snowball" strategy in that it will help get your accounts closed.
 Start by writing down all your accounts, the balance outstanding on each and the interest rate.
 Remember to consider the balance of credit accounts when starting to pay them down and to keep making minimum repayments on all accounts.